 Deploying Dundas BI on AWS Elastic Beanstalk

-This article provides the steps to deploy Dundas BI on Amazon Web Services (AWS) Elastic Beanstalk.
+This article provides the steps to deploy Dundas BI version 9 or earlier on Amazon Web Services (AWS) Elastic Beanstalk.
 The process includes generating a Dundas BI instance source bundle and creating an AWS Elastic Beanstalk application from the source bundle.

 To deploy Dundas BI on AWS Elastic Beanstalk, you will need: